18F/18f.gsa.gov/_team/yuda.md

 team:
 ---

-I don't always fix technology problems, but when I do I prefer government problems.
+I don't always fix technology problems, but when I do it's in the government.